 3. Cut back on your spending

-Go through each expense and see what you can do to cut back on costs.
-Can you reach out to your internet provider and see if they have any special promos you can hop on?
-Are there any shopping apps that give you the lowdown on discounted groceries?
+Start by reviewing each expense and see what you can do to reduce monthly costs.
+Can you contact your cell phone provider and see if it has any special promos you can take advantage of?
+Are there any shopping apps that give you coupons for discounted groceries?

 Give your savings bucket some love by doing the following:

-• Set up auto-transfers: If you’re a Chime member, make the most of Automatic Savings, which, well, rounds up each transaction you make on your debit card to the nearest dollar.
-Then, it saves the difference and moves that money from your Spending to your Savings account.
+- Set up automatic transfers: If you’re a Chime member, make the most of Automatic Savings features.
+If you turn them on, Round Ups round each transaction you make on your debit card to the nearest dollar.
+Then, it saves the difference and moves that money from your Checking Account to your savings account.

-• Save a portion of your paycheck: When payday rolls around and money drops into your bank account, Chime’s Save When You Get Paid Feature enables you to sock away a percentage of each paycheck into your savings.
+- Save a portion of your paycheck: When payday rolls around and money drops into your bank account, you can turn on Save When I Get Paid to save a percentage of each paycheck into your savings.
 So, let’s say you get paid $500 each week.
 If you opt for 10% of each check to go automatically into your savings, that’s $50 that gets set aside.
 It’s an easy, painless way to save.

 While the 50/30/20 budget rule is a popular and effective way to manage your finances, seeing how this budget plan works in a real-life scenario can be helpful.

 Chelsea Chime is a recent college graduate who just landed her first job in the city.
 Like other American college graduates, she has accumulated credit card debt during her college years and is determined to pay it off as quickly as possible.
 However, she must also consider the rising costs of living in the city, including rent, transportation, and other necessary expenses.
 On top of that, Chelsea needs to prioritize budgeting for healthcare costs since her job only offers partial coverage.